The Village Story

 Led by Pastor Frank Dobra, we grew to 200 participants and a new worship space was then built.
 This building, currently known as our Chapel, was completed in 1967.
 Under Pastor Bob Luther’s leadership, it was dedicated “ …for the extension of Thy kingdom, through missionary endeavor and worldwide evangelism, for the upbuilding of the immediate community and for the spreading of good will to all men and all races.”

 This desire to serve all people and all races, both at home and around the world, continued under Pastor Don Jensen who arrived in 1969.
 In the 1970s and 1980s, Washington County continued to grow and diversify.
 Our faith community, increasingly referred to as simply “Village,” also grew.
 Pastor Jensen continued to teach about our calling to be a multicultural community in Christ.
 Cross-cultural missions was often emphasized in his preaching.

 In 1991, Pastor Jensen shared lunch with a Korean family who had visited Village.
 Soon they joined Village along with more and more Korean families, forming what is now our Korean Fellowship.
 Over the next two decades, Village’s leaders embraced a Hispanic Fellowship, a community of native Spanish speakers from all over South & Central America, as well as Chinese, East Indian, and second generation Asian American community members who formed ethnic fellowships.

 Under Pastor Paul Edwards (1998-2000) and Dr. John Johnson (2000-2016), we continued to learn how the Gospel of Christ is good news to all people.
 Always focused on the Scriptures, we saw that the community of God in heaven is comprised of people from every nation and, crucially, that God calls us to be that community of heaven here on earth now.
-In 2009, we built our current sanctuary to increase collaboration of our diverse community, serve our Washington County neighbors and organizations as well as like-minded churches in the Northwest region.
+In 2009, we built our Worship Center to increase collaboration of our diverse community, serve our Washington County neighbors and organizations as well as like-minded churches in the Northwest region.